Waterfront in Annapolis

 Havre de Grace

-Havre de Grace lighthouse
+Havre de Grace Tourism Office

 Experience the full beauty of the Susquehanna River as it flows into the top of the Chesapeake Bay from the picturesque waterfront promenade with its charming Concord Point Lighthouse.
 Other not-to-be-missed sites are the world-renowned Havre de Grace Decoy Museum and the downtown shopping district.